SoddenFilly/YCBA/README.md

-# YCBA
-YCBA - Youtube Comment Bot Application
+# YCBA - Youtube Comment Bot Application

 Latest stable version of program is located at: Root > YCBA > Y.C.B.A.exe

 The YCBA folder is portable.

-WARNING: THIS PROJECT IS STILL IN AN UNFINISHED STATE
+# WARNING: THIS PROJECT IS STILL IN AN UNFINISHED STATE.